Central Cord Syndrome

-CCS occurs typically in patients with hyperextension injuries where the spinal cord is squeezed or pinched between pre-existing anterior cervical spondylotic bone spurs and thickened posterior intraspinal canal ligament, the ligamentum flavum.
+CCS typically occurs in patients with hyperextension injuries where the spinal cord is squeezed or pinched between pre-existing anterior cervical spondylotic bone spurs and a thickened posterior intraspinal canal ligament, the ligamentum flavum.
 The ligamentum flavum is a strong ligament that connects the laminae of the vertebrae.

 It serves to protect the neural elements and the spinal cord and stabilize the spine so that excessive motion between the vertebral bodies does not occur.
 Pictured left is a sagittal, or lateral cervical MRI, showing bone spurs (degeneratove spondylotic bone spurs) narrowing the cervical spinal canal and compressing the cervical spinal cord in a CCS patient.

 The injury occurs as a result of anterior and posterior compression of the spinal cord, leading to edema, hemorrhage or ischemia to the central portion of the spinal cord.
 The site of most injuries is in the mid-to-lower cervical cord.